Serg167/LSI_binTree/README.md

 # LSI_binTree
- Mathematical formulas in the form of a binary tree (using Pascal, console application in graphics mode)
+Representation of mathematical formulas in the form of binary trees (using Pascal, console application in graphics mode)